 If you are going hiking and backpacking in rocky or thick brush areas, it’s best to get a higher-denier rain jacket.

 Most lightweight rain jackets feature low-denier fabrics.
 This makes them easy to pack and easy to carry, but they tear more easily if they come into contact with jagged rock, thick brush, or branches.

 Rain Jacket or Poncho?

-My other half likes her poncho when we are on multi-day hikes, I could never get used to one.
-In some downpours her backpack has stayed dry, mine has been a little damp.
-There is a write up here on the comparison between ponchos vs rain jackets.
+My other half likes her poncho when we are on multi-day hikes, I could never get used to them.
+She used it all the way along the French Camino de Santiago and Camino Le Puy.
+In some downpours, her backpack has stayed dry, mine has been a little damp.

 Keeping your backpack weight as low as possible is important for multi-day hikes like the Camino de Santiago or any other long-distance route.
 Saving a few dollars might not be the best option.
 The following posts will help you further down your research road.

 I love hiking, backpacking, and camping.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.